Asiana Treks and Tours

 You can find reviews of Asiana Treks on TripAdvisor, Google Reviews, and Facebook.

-Departure Support & End-of-Trek Services
+Departure Support & End-of-Trek Services:

 Asiana’s team also assists with international departure logistics, including airport transfers, COVID documentation (if needed), and packing/repacking support.
 They offer secure luggage storage if you left anything behind in Kathmandu or Pokhara.
-Personalized farewell dinners or certificates are sometimes arranged for private or group bookings.
+Personalised farewell dinners or certificates are sometimes arranged for private or group bookings.

 End-of-Trek Services Include:

-Return transport from trail end to Pokhara
+Return transport from the trail end to Pokhara

-Airport transfers and farewell on final day
+Airport transfers and farewell on the final day

-Help with souvenirs, baggage, or travel extensions
+Help with souvenirs, baggage, or travel extensions.

-Booking Terms, Cancellation & Refunds for Mardi Himal Trekking Packages
+Booking Terms, Cancellation & Refunds for Mardi Himal Trekking Packages:

 The company also understands that travel plans can change due to unforeseen circumstances.
 If you need to cancel, Asiana provides flexible refund policies, typically offering: